EC-KitY/EC-KitY/docs/architecture/algorithm.md

 Algorithm is an abstract class.
 The most straightforward concrete Algorithm class is *SimpleEvolution*.
 SimpleEvolution assumes there is only one population in the evolutionary experiment.
+Another Algorithm subclass is *NSGA2Evolution*, used for multi-objective evolution (MOE).